 Annual AI Orientation - The Associate Instructor Orientation, offered each August, is a full day of workshops for new and experienced AIs.
 The goal of AI Orientation is to equip AIs with the skills, practices, and technologies necessary for stronger pedagogies across all disciplines and classroom formats.

-Classroom Climate Workshop – The Classroom Climate Workshop, offered each August, is a mandatory event for all new AIs.
-Participants will learn about Federal laws and IU policies regarding classroom inclusion and equity, as well as equitable teaching practices.
+Classroom Climate Modules – The Classroom Climate Modules, offered each August, are a mandatory training program for all new AIs.
+Participants will learn about federal laws and IU policies regarding classroom inclusion and equity, as well as equitable teaching practices.

 Graduate Teaching Apprenticeship Program - This program supplements departmental resources for teaching by providing structured tiers of professional development exclusive to graduate students.
 Participants create multiple products necessary for the academic market, practice evidence-based teaching, and develop a community of scholars through this self-paced program.